 Indianola - Bartley is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Indianola - Bartley’s overall crime rate is lower than average for the country.
+Finally, Indianola - Bartley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Indianola - Bartley citizens is a little higher than the average for US cities and towns: 21.62% of adults in Indianola - Bartley have at least a bachelor's degree.
+The citizens of Indianola - Bartley are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Indianola - Bartley having a bachelor's degree or advanced degree.

 The per capita income in Indianola - Bartley in 2022 was $37,454, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $149,816 for a family of four.
 However, Indianola - Bartley contains both very wealthy and poor people as well.